 Where in the World is Carmen Sandiego?

 You know you've watched too much LGR when you pirate that version of "Where in the World is Carmen Sandiego?" that you played in the late 90s.
 You even download a classic MacOS emulator, because the Mac version had better color depth than Windows.
-(This game also requires Quicktime, bleh.)
+Otherwise, I would have played this on Twentieth Century, but this game also requires Quicktime, bleh.

 Back when I was about 5, I remembered watching a game show called "Where in the World is Carmen Sandiego?"
 Because the environment I grew up in was sorta depressing and very boring, trivia about other places intrigued me.
 When I saw a PC game version, I thought it would be so cool to be on the show.
 I asked for it, and got it for a birthday or something.
 It was only within the past 10 years that I learned, that unlike almost every other licensed media, the PC game came first (originally in the 80s).
 I was aware of the Where in Time version of the show, but I was more interested in geography than history at the time.
 I was not aware of any PC version of Where in Time until recently.
 Someone found Carmen Sandiego in real life, or rather, the actress that played her on the Where in Time show.